MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 C:\TechDocs\FindDocs.ps1
 ```

-As a security feature, PowerShell doesn't run executable (native) commands,
+You can run any executable command using its full path.
+As a security feature,
-including PowerShell scripts, unless the command is located in a path that's
+PowerShell doesn't run executable commands, including PowerShell scripts and
-listed in the `$env:Path` environment variable or unless you specify the path
+native commands, unless the command is located in a path listed in the
-to the script file.
+`$env:Path` environment variable.

-To run a script that's in the current directory, specify the full path or
+To run an executable file that's in the current directory, specify the full
-use the relative path `.\` to represent the current directory.
+path or use the relative path `.\` to represent the current directory.

 For example, to run the `FindDocs.ps1` file in the current directory, type: